Stories

 WA history

-A film exploring the rich knowledge held by the Whadjuk women of the Nyungar nation about the trees of southwestern Australia.
-Whadjuk women understand their specific qualities, uses and value to the Nyungar people.
+A film exploring the rich knowledge held by the Whadjuk women of the Nyungar nation about the trees of southwestern Australia who understand their specific qualities, uses and value to the Nyungar people.